The 6 Things in a House Payment (and how to save money)

 Many homes are part of an association.

-They're called HOAs.
+They're also called HOAs.

 Which stands for Home Owners Association.